A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: A branch-and-cut algorithm

 The integer feasible solutions with the earlier inequalities may be disconnected.
-Hence, we discard them using a series of vertex contractions and minimum cardinality vertex-cut problems to dynamically generate more connectivity cut constraints.
+Hence, we discard them using a series of vertex contractions and minimum cardinality vertex-cut problems to generate more connectivity cut constraints dynamically.
+These separation problems can be solved in polynomial time using the Edmonds-Karp algorithm \citep{edmonds1972theoretical}.
 Consider an integer feasible solution with disconnected driveways and active driving fields represented by $D^{int}$.
-First, we identify the set of connected components of $D^{int}$, denoted by $\mathcal{C}(D^{int})$.
-Let the component containing the entrance be represented as $D^{int}_{pq}$.
+Let $G(D^{int})$ denote the subgraph induced by $D^{int}$, consisting of the node set $D^{int}$ and all arcs in $\grid$ whose endpoints both lie in $D^{int}$.
+First, we identify the sets of nodes in the connected components of $\grid(D^{int})$, denoted by $\mathcal{C}(D^{int})$.
+Let the nodes in the component containing the entrance be represented as $D^{int}_{pq}$.
 We then pick a component $C \in \mathcal{C}(D^{int}) \setminus D^{int}_{pq}$ and perform two sets of node contractions.
 (1) We contract the nodes in the set $\{(i, j) : (i, j) \in D^{int}_{pq} \cup (\mathcal{C}(D^{int}) \setminus C) \}$ to create a super-source.
 (2) We also contract the nodes in $C$ to create a super-sink.

-Finally, we solve a minimum cardinality vertex-cut problem between the super-source and the super-sink, to get a vertex cut set, say, $V$.
+Finally, we solve a minimum cardinality vertex-cut problem between the super-source and the super-sink to obtain a vertex cut set, say, $V$.
 We can then write connectivity cut constraints to avoid the current solution using \eqref{eq:strongcutconstraints_feasibility} for all cells in $C$.
 This process is then repeated for every component $C \in \mathcal{C}(D^{int}) \setminus D^{int}_{pq}$.

+Note that node contractions are necessary before finding the vertex cut set.
+Otherwise, we might find a cut set that contains active driving nodes from one of the other components.
+Consequently, we would not discard the current solution because the right-hand side of \eqref{eq:strongcutconstraints_feasibility} would be greater than or equal to one.
+Figure \ref{fig:disc_infeasible} shows the steps in discovering these feasibility cuts.
+The infeasible layout has three connected components.
+The nodes in $D^{int}_{pq}$ are indicated in purple in Figure \ref{fig:connected_components_two_way}.
+The other driveway components in $\mathcal{C}(D^{int})$ are colored gray.
+We contract the union of all purple nodes and the bottom component of the driveway graph to create a super-source and contract the middle component to generate a super-sink.
+The resulting vertex cut set between them is shown in the left panel of Figure \ref{fig:vertex_separators}.